 The Research and Development efforts of the Company are focused on:

-1. Developing eco-friendly, sustainable, energy
+1. Developing eco-friendly, sustainable, energy efficient, low-carbon footprint technology.

-2. Developing technology for production of
+2. Developing technology for production of innovative machinery.

 3. Developing end-use products at optimal cost.